rust-lang/rfcs/text/0000-cfg-oneof.md

 ...

 oneof() with a comma separated list of configuration predicates.
-It is true if at one and only one predicate is true.
+It is true if at least one and only one predicate is true.
 In all other situations it is false.
 ```

+## An Example

 Using an existing implementation from [rust-rand-facade](https://github.com/ryankurte/rust-rand-facade/blob/master/src/lib.rs) expressing all possible combinations for a set of three exclusive features (`std`, `cortex_m`, and `os_rng`).